-Gazania is a perennial grown as an annual that grows well in rock gardens or in other hot, dry areas (Fig. 1).
-It forms a very low, ground-hugging ground cover, producing bright yellow, orange or red, daisy-like flowers.
-Flowers close at night and on very cloudy days.
-Plants grow 6 to 12-inches tall with blueish foliage.
+Gazania is a perennial grown as an annual that grows wellin rock gardens or in other hot, dry areas (Fig. 1).
+It forms avery low, ground-hugging ground cover, producing bright yellow orange or red, daisy-like flowers.
+The stripped petalsset this group of hybrids apart from other Gazanias.
+Flowersclose at night and on very cloudy days.
+Plants grow 6 to 12-inches tall with bluish foliage.
 Do not plant in the partial shade.
 Full day sun is required for healthy plants.